shogun-mar/Pygame-ASCII-Image-Converter/README.md

 * Black and white ASCII art using `ascii greyscale.py`
 * Colored pixel art using `pixel art color.py`

-In all converters it's possibile to select the input video and select the recording output path through file explorer.
+In all converters it's possibile to select the input video and select the output path through file explorer.

+IMPORTANT: When saving an entire video it's necessary to let the video play out until the end before trying to access the newly created file.

 ## Controls